voldikss/vim-floaterm/README.md

 ## Integrate with command line tools

-Before you start, if you are using neovim, please make sure that `nvr` is required, please install it via pip using `pip3 install neovim-remote`.
+Before you start, if you are using neovim, you had better make sure that `nvr` executable is installed([why do we need that?](https://github.com/voldikss/vim-floaterm/issues/148)), please install it via pip using `pip3 install neovim-remote`.

 The following cases should work both in Vim and NeoVim unless otherwise specifically noted.